 Main Country Highlights

-Despite overall growth in the Western Europe HCP market, country performances were mixed with some showing strong growth and others showing declines.
+Overall growth in the Western Europe HCP market was strong and there were some very strong performances.
 The main country highlights are shown below.

 German shipments increased by 20.7% in 2Q21, with a higher growth rate than the Western European average.
 This growth pattern relates to an overall increase of more than 160,000 units compared with a year ago.
 Inkjets and lasers saw double-digit growth patterns, with growth across all segments.
 Business inkjets increased by 45.0%, consumer inkjets by 16.2%, A3 colour lasers by 15.9%, and A4 monochrome devices by 28.3%.
 The only markets of note to contract were the SDM markets.